Your basket is currently empty!

 Available ADHD Medications and Their Efficacy

-Several pharmacological interventions for attention deficit hyperactivity disorder have demonstrated efficacy in alleviating symptoms and , each with its distinct mode of action and potential side effects.
+Several pharmacological interventions for attention deficit hyperactivity disorder have demonstrated efficacy in alleviating symptoms and improving quality of life, each with its distinct mode of action and potential side effects.

 This discussion will focus on three commonly prescribed medications in the UK: Methylphenidate, Atomoxetine, and Dexamfetamine.

-• Methylphenidate primarily enhances by increasing levels in the brain.
+- Methylphenidate primarily enhances concentration by increasing dopamine levels in the brain.
 However, medication side effects can include insomnia and decreased appetite.

 Although these pharmacological options have been effective, alternative therapies also exist for those who prefer non-pharmacologic solutions or whose symptoms persist despite medication usage.

-training, cognitive behavioural (), and exercise interventions are some examples of such alternative methods available in managing ADHD symptoms.
+Biofeedback training, cognitive behavioural therapy (CBT), and exercise interventions are some examples of such alternative methods available in managing ADHD symptoms.

 Coping Strategies and Support for Individuals With ADHD in the UK